| |

 -

-In general, the yield is the amount of current income
+In general, the yield is the amount of

-includes price appreciation or depreciation. top
+return, which includes price appreciation or

 -